tingtron/hiring-engineers/answers.md

 It does not take into account non-linear shifts or periodic seasonal trends.
 The Bounds parameter determines how narrow (small values near 1) or wide (values near 6) the normal area is; the wider the area, the fewer anomalies it will determine.

+## Final Question:

+The Datadog community has written a substantial number of high quality integrations and libraries.
+Select one from [this page](https://docs.datadoghq.com/developers/libraries/).
+With this selection in mind, write a blog post that announces your selection and explains the benefits it offers our users/community.
+The post should cover installation, configuration, usage, and best practices along with code samples where applicable.
+You should also thank the contributor for their effort.

+Blog post: ...